avoidant/avoidant.github.io/_posts/2017-02-06-are-avoidants-narcisstic.md

 ## The pull of convention

 I grew up with great social pressure to not talk about my issues, but to serve and be selfless.
 My father in his great authoritative wisdom looked down on the 60s "me generation" and always insisted psychotherapy was all talk and no results.
 He himself had also served in the armed forces and sought to instill discipline in me from a young age.
-When I was four or five, he made me memorize the following lines (which I later learned was paraphrased from Tennyson's [The Charge of the Light Brigade](https://en.wikipedia.org/wiki/The_Charge_of_the_Light_Brigade_(poem)):
+When I was four or five, he made me memorize the following lines (which I later learned were paraphrased from Tennyson's [The Charge of the Light Brigade](https://en.wikipedia.org/wiki/The_Charge_of_the_Light_Brigade_(poem)):

 > Mine is not to reason why.
 Mine is but to do or die.